 Examples of what not to buy:

-– Coins, that had recently big news and fell off hard after that directly into the dip.
+– A Coin, that had recently big news and fell off hard after that directly into the dip.

 – Coins, where the intraday chart shows an ongoing appearance of lower highs and lower lows.